 © Tomboy2290 | Dreamstime.com

 Did you know you may have historical wonder drugs in your cabinet?
 And we’re not referring to your medicine cabinet.
 Herbs and spices have been used as antidotes ever since mankind felt the first pangs of pain and illness.
-A document called the Ebers Papyrus, dated 1550 BC, reveals a vast array of treatments formed from herbs and spices as they were utilized in the practice of surgery and medicine.
+Many spices and herbs that you can find in your cabinet are great high blood pressure remedies.

 Ginger works in a similar way to blood pressure medications called calcium channel blockers, which relax your blood vessels, making it easier for your heart to pump blood through your body.
 Ginger also contains potent anti-inflammatory compounds called gingerols and shogaols.
 These phenol compounds are the reason why so many people with joint conditions experience reductions in their pain levels and improvements in their mobility when they consume ginger regularly.
 But, gingerol and shogaol compounds also have the ability to decrease high blood pressure.